it-minds/ts-array-ext/SECURITY.md

 ## Reporting vulnerabilities

-Report security vulnerabilities by emailing the lead maintainer at opensoure@it-minds.dk.
+Report security vulnerabilities by emailing the lead maintainer at opensource@it-minds.dk.

 The lead maintainer will acknowledge your email within 48 hours, and will send a more detailed response within the following 48 hours, indicating the next steps in handling your report.